iossifovlab/gpf/userdocs/getting_started.rst

 Clone the GPF Repository
 ########################

-To start using GPF system you need to clone the GPF source code repository from Github:
+To start using the GPF system, you need to clone the GPF source code repository from Github:

 .. code-block:: bash